How to get a visa for Iran?

 Your visa will be granted if there is any evidence on your passport, as long as your last visit to Israel was more than six months ago.

-• Citizens of all countries (except for Israel) can travel to Qeshm, Kish and Chabahar (free-trade zones) for up to 14 days without a visa for Iran
+• Citizens of all countries (except for Israel) can travel to Qeshm, Kish, and Chabahar (free-trade zones) for up to 14 days without a visa for Iran

 • For citizens under 18, written consent from the parents is required

 • Iran isn’t stamping passports anymore.
 They give you a separate piece of paper.
-But, if you want to do visa extension, you will get a full-page stamp.
+But, if you want to do a visa extension, you will get a full-page stamp.

 Hooray!
 You’re ready to go to Iran.
 Don’t waste your time and get your visa for Iran soon.
-Read up on Visit Iran to learn about this amazing country and read more about Iranian Visa Guide.
+Read up on Visit Iran to learn about this amazing country and read more about the Iranian Visa Guide.
 This trip is worthy of consideration.
 You won’t regret it.
 I Promise YOU!

 No comment